 While Fujinon 35mm lenses do outperform the 7Artisans 35mm f2, this doesn’t mean this lens is bad.
 It’s just the Fujinon lenses are incredible because Fujifilm has been making lenses for a very long time, and that Mitakon 35mm f0.95 is just one of those crazy unicorn lenses.

-Distortion and vignetting on the APS-C is well controlled with the APS-C cropped sensor.
-Expect to see a lot more vignetting on full frame systems.
+Distortion and vignetting on the APS-C are well controlled with the APS-C cropped sensor.
+Expect to see a lot more vignetting on full-frame systems.

 There is a little bit of barrel distortion which is easy to correct if you choose to do so.
 I find that it’s not bad enough to really worry about.

 Unfortunately, I wasn’t able to shoot any great vignetting samples before leaving the country and I’ll have to update in a few weeks.
 Vignetting is however not bad at all.
 I don’t usually add vignetting on my shots and you can see from all the samples that the lens does produce some vignetting when wide open, but it’s not terrible on an APS-C camera, especially when stopped down.